MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/overview.md

 ```

 > [!IMPORTANT]
-> Be sure to include the parameter MaximumVersion or you could install version 3 (or higher) of
+> Be sure to include the parameter **MaximumVersion** or you could install version 3 (or higher) of
-> PSDesireStateConfiguration that contains significant differences.
+> **PSDesireStateConfiguration** that contains significant differences.

 ## Use Case for DSC 2.0

-DSC 2.0 is supported for use with [Azure guest configuration][2].
-Other scenarios, such as directly
+DSC 2.0 is supported for use with [Azure Policy's machine configuration][2].
+Other scenarios, such
-calling DSC Resources with `Invoke-DscResource` may be functional but are not the primary intended
+as directly calling DSC Resources with `Invoke-DscResource`, may be functional but aren't the
-use of this version.
+primary intended use of this version.

-If you are not using Azure guest configuration, you should use DSC 1.1.
+If you aren't using Azure Policy's machine configuration feature, you should use DSC 1.1.

-DSC 3.0 is available in public beta and should only be used with Azure guest configuration (which
+DSC 3.0 is available in public beta and should only be used with Azure machine configuration (which
 supports it) or for non-production environments to test migrating away from DSC 1.1.

 ## Changes from DSC 1.1

 There are several major changes in DSC 2.0.

-The only way to use DSC Resources in 2.0 is with the `Invoke-DscResource` cmdlet and Azure guest
+The only way to use DSC Resources in 2.0 is with the `Invoke-DscResource` cmdlet and Azure Policy's
-configuration.
+machine configuration feature.

 The following cmdlets have been removed: